imbs-hl/mbmdR/readme.md

 ```

 ### MB-MDR binaries
 You can find MB-MDR binaries [here](http://www.statgen.ulg.ac.be/software_mbmdr.html).
+Install the appropriate binary for your operating system.

 ## Configuration